-Make sure that the number 1 and 2 battery switches are activated whenever the engine(s) is running to ensure that all 12-volt accessories will operate when they are needed.
-Current is supplied to the automatic float switches for the bilge pumps and stereo memory when the batteries are connected and the battery switches are off.
+Make sure the Port Start, House and the Starboard Start battery switches are activated whenever the engines are running to ensure that all 12-volt accessories will operate when they are needed.
+Current is supplied to the automatic float switches for the bilge pumps, high water bilge alarm and stereo memory when the batteries are connected and the battery switches are off.
+For information on battery charging using the on-board charger, refer to Battery Charger in the AC Systems section of this chapter.